ucan-wg/invocation/README.md

 # 8 Acknowledgements

-Thanks to the [DAG House](https://dag.house) team for initially suggesting UCAN as a generalized RPC framework.

 Many thanks to [Mark Miller](https://github.com/erights) for his [pioneering work](http://erights.org/talks/thesis/markm-thesis.pdf) on [capability systems](http://erights.org/).

 Thanks to [Christine Lemmer-Webber](https://github.com/cwebber) for the many conversations about capability systems and the programming models that they enable.

-Thanks to [Quinn Wilton](https://github.com/QuinnWilton) and [Marc-Antoine Parent](https://github.com/maparent) for their discussion of the distinction between declarations and directives.
+Thanks to [Quinn Wilton](https://github.com/QuinnWilton) and [Marc-Antoine Parent](https://github.com/maparent) for their discussions of the distinction between declarations and directives both in and out of a UCAN context.